frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 ### In Frontity

 This package doesn't have any configuration.
-It just need to be added in the `frontity.settings.js` to the `packages` array.
+It just needs to be added in the `frontity.settings.js` to the `packages` array.

 **`frontity.settings.js`**